Looking for a healthy, delicious and easy weeknight dinner idea? Look no further!

 - 1 pound salmon filet, cut into chunk

-- 1/2 shelled edamame
+- 1/2 cup shelled edamame

-- 1 bunch of green onions, sliced into 1/2 to 1 inch pieces
+- 1 bunch of green onions, washed and sliced into large pieces (1/2″ to 1″ long)

 - 1 tablespoon honey

-- 1 tablespoon cannabis-infused coconut oil
+- 1 tablespoon coconut oil

-- 1/4 cup fresh chopped cilantro (we love lots of cilantro)
+- 1/4 cup fresh cilantro, rough chopped

-- 1 tablespoon toasted sesame oil
+- 1 tablespoon sesame oil

-- 2 limes, sliced
+- 2 limes, sliced into wedges

-- Cook rice in a rice cooker according to directions.
+- Cook the rice according to package directions.